What the Record Engine does

 - location-trust.jsonUnified trust-substrate manifest for verifier scripts.

-- Security architectureTrust-boundary diagram + receipt issuance + honesty disclosure.
+- Security architectureTrust-boundary diagram + record issuance + honesty disclosure.

-- MCP protocol referenceHow autonomous agents call the Receipt Engine.
+- MCP protocol referenceHow autonomous agents call the Record Engine.

 - Compliance briefAudit-heavy workflow surface.

-What this Receipt Engine proves, and what it doesn’t
+What this Record Engine verifies, and what it doesn’t

-- GeoClear signed this verdict at the receipt’s timestamp.
+- GeoClear issued this verdict at the record’s timestamp.

-- The retained operational evidence matches the issued receipt.
+- The retained operational evidence matches the issued record.

-- The retained verification material verifies the receipt.
+- The retained verification material verifies the record.

-- The receipt was not modified after signing.
+- The record was not modified after issuance.

 - That every upstream dataset was perfect.